astares/Pharo-Teachable/README.md

 ## Documentation

-It's an implementation of a Teachable class who's instances can be teached to respond to messages.
+It's an implementation of a Teachable class who's instances can be taught to respond to messages.
 It's usefull for creating mocks who should behave like other objects (for instance inside of a test case) without actually implementing a real mock class.
 Here is an example how it can be used:

 ```Smalltalk
 |teachable|